fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 For applications, FSharp.Core is normally part of the application itself (so-called "xcopy deploy" of FSharp.Core).

-For modern tempaltes, this is the default.
+For modern templates, this is the default.
 For older templates, you may need to use ``<Private>true</Private>`` in your project file.
 In  Visual Studio this is equivalent to setting the `CopyLocal` property to `true` properties for the `FSharp.Core` reference.

 FSharp.Core.dll will normally appear in the `bin` output folder for your application.
 For example: